lightbend/sbt-google-cloud-storage/README.md

+# This project is not maintained and now archived.

 # Google Cloud Storage SBT plugin
 An SBT dependency resolver and publisher for Google Cloud Storage.
 The plugin works out of one bucket at a time.
 This bucket has to be created and configured before using the plugin.